david-vanderson/dvui/readme-implementation.md

 ## Min Size and Layout
 A widget receives its position and size from its parent.
 The widget sends these fields of the Options struct to the parent:
-- min_size_content - the minimum size requested for this widget's content area
+* min_size_content - the minimum size requested for this widget's content area
-  - padding/border/margin are automatically added
+  * padding/border/margin are automatically added
-- expand - whether to take up all the space available
+* expand - whether to take up all the space available
-  - horizontal or vertical or both
+  * horizontal or vertical or both
-- gravity_x, gravity_y - position a non-expanded widget inside a larger rectangle
+* gravity_x, gravity_y - position a non-expanded widget inside a larger rectangle
-- rect - directly specify position in parent (rarely used)
+* rect - directly specify position in parent (rarely used)
-  - a long scrollable list can use this to skip widgets that aren't visible
+  * a long scrollable list can use this to skip widgets that aren't visible
-  - example is the demo icon browser
+  * example is the demo icon browser

-- communication from child to parent
-- how refresh works

 ## FPS and Frame Refresh
+* how refresh works

 ## Animations